 - 4. Remove the EMI cover by loosening the attachimg hardware at the front center of the EMI cover.
 Lift the front if the EMI cover up very slowly and disconnect the cooling fan harness. - 5.
 One at a time disconnect all of the harnesses from the Main PCB and leave the connector in close proximity to the connector socket where you removed it from. - 6.
 Remove the M4 X 8mm flanged socket head screws mounting the Main PCB to the machine base. - 7.
 Remove the Main PCB from the base handling it only by the edges (especially if it is going to be sent to Quality Assurance for failure analysis). - 8.
 Place the old Main PCB in a protective anti-static bag. - 9.
 Remove the replacement Main PCB from the protective anti-static bag it was shipped in, handling it only by the edges and place it in position on the machine base. - 10.
 Install the M4 X 8mm flanged socket head screws and tighten the screws to minimum the torque specifications (only enough to secure the Main PCB in position). - 11.
 One at a time, connect all of the harnesses to their corresponding sockets on the Main PCB. - 12.
-Replace the EMI cover carefully. - 13.
+Replace the EMI cover carefully, connecting the cooling fan harness. - 13.
 Turn the machine ON. - 14.
-Go to Tools >> Set Machine Name and S/N. - a.
-Change he machine name from the default to a name of your choosing. - b.
-Change the serial number from 000000 to the serial number of the machine. - c.
-Click on Set >> Next. - 15.
-Go into Tools >> Maintenance >> Calibration tab. - a.
-Click on Set table to send the color change calibration table to the machine.
-You must click on Set Table 2 times for it to take effect. - 16.
-Conduct machine functional tests to verify that the Main PCB is good. - 17.
+Conduct machine functional tests to verify that the Main PCB is good. - 15.
 Run the AMPASSxxx test design long enough to ensure that all electronics and motors are functioning.
 It is not necessary to run the entire design.
 It is probably sufficient just to run the first two parts of AMPASSxxx (horizontal and vertical columns).